Otumoetai College can offer International Students the following services:

 If the student does not reach the required standard of English then:

-Will be placed in a lower class level
+The student will be placed in a lower class level or

 Otumoetai College enrols students from Year 9 when students are about 13 years old, to Year 13 when they are between 17 and 19 years old.
 In Years 9 and 10 students follow a broad general education; in Year 11 they are prepared for the National Certificate of Educational Achievement Level 1 (NCEA), in Year 12 they are prepared for the National Certificate of Education Achievement Level 2 (NCEA), and in Year 13 they are prepared for the National Certificate of Education Achievement Level 3 (NCEA) to qualify for entry to University degree courses.
 Year 13 students can be prepared for Level 4 (NCEA) and the scholarship examinations.
 The school offers a full range of NCEA subjects in Year 13.